MAPSWorks/OpenGlobe.js/README.md

 OpenGlobejs
 ===========

-A Project was created to study OpenGlobe.
+A Project was created to study 3D Engine Design.